hopperteam/hopper-doc/uc-filter-for-app.md

     Then Notification "Test2" should be visible
     Then AppFilter "TestApp" should not be selected

-  Scenario: Switch filter for SP
+  Scenario: Switch filter for app
     Given User is on hopper
     And User is logged in
     And User has open Notification "Test" by "TestApp"